 Nerve cells use a brain chemical called dopamine to help control muscle movement.
-With Parkinson's disease, the brains cells that make dopamine slowly die.
-Without dopamine, the cells that control movement can’t send messages to the muscles.
-This makes it hard to control your muscles.
-Slowly over time, this damage gets worse.
+With Parkinson disease, the brain cells that make dopamine slowly die.
+Without dopamine, the cells that control movement cannot send messages to the muscles.
+This makes it hard to control the muscles.
+Slowly, over time, this damage gets worse.
 No one knows what causes these brain cells to waste away.

-Parkinson's disease most often develops after age 50.
+Parkinson disease most often develops after age 50.
 It is one of the most common nervous system problems in older adults.

-Your health care provider may be able to diagnose Parkinson's disease based on your symptoms and a physical exam.
+Your health care provider may be able to diagnose Parkinson disease based on your symptoms and a physical exam.
 But the symptoms can be hard to pin down, particularly in older adults.
 Symptoms are easier to recognize as the illness gets worse.

 As the disease gets worse, symptoms such as stooped posture, frozen movements, and speech problems may not respond to the medicines.

 Surgery may be an option for some people.
-Surgery does not cure Parkinson’s disease, but may help ease symptoms.
+Surgery does not cure Parkinson disease, but it may help ease symptoms.
 Types of surgery include:

 Deep brain stimulation.
 This involves placing electric stimulators in areas of the brain that control movement.